voideditor/void/CONTRIBUTING.md

 Press <kbd>F5</kbd>.
 This will start a new instance of VS Code with the extension enabled.
 If this does not work, you can press <kbd>F1</kbd>, select "Debug: Start Debugging", press <kbd>Enter</kbd>, and select "VS Code Extension Development".

 If you would like to use AI features, you need to provide an API key.
-You can do that by going to Settings (<kbd>Ctrl+,</kbd>) and modifying `linemage > "Anthropic Api Key"`.
+You can do that by going to Settings (<kbd>Ctrl+,</kbd>) and modifying `void > "Anthropic Api Key"`.
 The "Which API" environment variable controls the provider and defaults to "anthropic".

 ## 2. Contributing to the full IDE